As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - What material makes the most sense?
 Look for wool or a wool blend if you need something for cooler days.

 - What color will work with multiple outfits?
-You can wear neutral colors like black or beige or throw in a bit of color with a mauve or olive tone.
+You can wear neutral colors like black or beige (a neutral pattern can add my interest) or throw in a bit of color with a mauve or olive tone.

 - What length and other style features do you need?
 You might want a longer cardigan if you need something to wear with leggings.
 A button-up or a waist tie can offer more styling options.

 Once you’ve narrowed down what item you need, see if it’s in your more extensive wardrobe.
 If not, add it to your shopping list.